All Products

 Billing

-• API operation calling fees:
+• Request fees:

-• Temporary storage fees: When you restore a Cold Archive or Deep Cold Archive object, a Standard replica of the object is generated for temporary access.
-You are charged for the temporary storage of the replica based on the Standard storage class until the Cold Archive or Deep Cold Archive object returns to the frozen state.
+• Temporary storage fees: When you restore a Cold Archive or Deep Cold Archive object, a replica of the object is created to allow access.
+This replica incurs temporary storage fees at the rate for the Standard storage class until the restored state expires.
 For more information, see Temporary storage fees.

 Process